A pre-workout supplement is almost standard for gym-goers these days.

 A: Pre-workout supplements work by activating multiple biological pathways in your body at once, all of which are connected to performance.

-So, for example, caffeine disinhibits your central nervous system, allowing you to perform better and push yourself harder at high intensities.
+Caffeine disinhibits your central nervous system, allowing you to perform better and push yourself harder at high intensities.

-Fat burners like green tea extract increase your body’s rate of fat oxidation, which can increase endurance performance, while ingredients like L-carnitine and beta-alanine boost the ability of your muscles to sustain high-intensity anaerobic efforts.
+Anerobic ergogenics like carnitine and beta-alanine boost the ability of your muscles to sustain high-intensity anaerobic efforts.

 Q: What’s the difference between a pre-workout and post-workout supplement?

-A post-workout supplement is oriented around recovery.
+A: Post-workout supplements are all about recovery.
 After you finish your workout, you need to supply your body with the nutrients it needs to rebuild muscle and replenish its energy stores.
 In contrast, before you work out, you want supplements that will prime your body for peak performance.

-These are not often the same things.
 While there is a little crossover, such as with BCAAs, typically you’ll find that the ingredient profile in a pre versus a post workout are markedly different.
 You’re not likely to find caffeine, for example, in a post-workout supplement.

 Q: How long does pre-workout last?